mckinsey/vizro/vizro-core/README.md

 To learn more about making a contribution, please see the [Contributing Guide](https://vizro.readthedocs.io/en/latest/pages/development/contributing/) for more information

-## Contributors

-View current and former [contributors](https://vizro.readthedocs.io/en/latest/pages/development/authors/)
+You can also view current and former [contributors](https://vizro.readthedocs.io/en/latest/pages/development/authors/)

 ## License